Nezperce Senior Center

 History of the Senior Center:

-In the beginning there were 49 charter members.
-The first meetings started with potluck dinners and Pinochle as a popular game.
+In the beginning, there were 49 charter members.
+The first meetings started with potluck dinners and pinochle.
 With the help of Area Agency on Aging in Lewiston, they began meeting at the Nezperce Hotel where a dinner was served.
 The next step was to rent the Christian Church basement and hire a cook.
-This was an excellent place, except they were limited on their activities…. no dancing, no cards, and no Bingo.
+This was an excellent place, except they were limited on their activities: no dancing, no cards, and no bingo.

 With much donated labor and materials, the Nezperce Senior Center is now a beautiful facility with a light, airy dining and multipurpose room.
-The kitchen has birch cabinets, a dishwasher, two cook stoves, two refrigerators, and two freezers, all for the convenience of serving meals twice a week.
+Unfortunately, the center is currently being remodeled, so meals are being served at the Legion Hall.

 The Seniors are very proud of the center and they owe a debt of gratitude to all persons who have so freely given of their money, materials and talents to make this center a lasting legacy for Nezperce.